sunvod/toto/boom/README.md

 source "/venvs/${MODEL_NAME}_eval_env/bin/activate"
 ```

-Then follow the intallation instructions within each of the repository for enviornment setup.
+Then follow the installation instructions within each repository for environment setup.

 After setting up the model specific environment, we then install Gift-Eval for dataloading and processing
 ```sh